- January 29, 2020

 Some of us struggle with eye contact, and if that’s the case for you, try looking at the bridge of their nose instead.
 From a distance, they won’t be able to tell the difference.
 If that still feels weird, when you shake hands try looking at their eyes for long enough to notice their eye colour.
 Then relax.
 You’ve met your eye contact quota already.

-For more advice on how to get work-ready, find out how Finito: The Employability Specialists can help you take your career to the next level.
+For more advice on how to get work-ready, find out how Finito: The Employability Experts can help you take your career to the next level.